 “Workin’ nine to five” (thanks, Miss Parton, for that earworm) was introduced by Ford Motor Company back in the 1920s to curb factory worker exploitation.
 The daily routine of tumbling out of bed and rushing into traffic to get to work – most of us know the drill.

 We as a society have been tied to the same system and way of working for ge👏ne👏ra👏tions.
 Why?
 Because “things have just always been that way”.
 Then BOOM💥!
-In comes Covid 🦠.
+Covid hits🦠.

-The majority of people now prefer the flexbility of working from home, and the demand for flexible jobs is higher than ever.
+The majority of people now prefer the flexibility of working from home, and the demand for flexible jobs is higher than ever.

 A BBC poll found that 43% of women and 33% of men “highly” value remote work.British Broadcasting Corporation